 Federal Work-Study Program

-- Employment through the Work-Study Program cannot displace employed workers or impair existing contracts for services.
+- The employment offered cannot displace employed workers or impair existing contracts for services.

 Student Employment Office